-Congratulations to Maryland’s 2017 LAL Winners, Runners-Up, & Finalists!
+Congratulations to Maryland’s 2019 LAL Winners, Runners-Up & Finalists!

-On April 22, more than 200 people gathered to celebrate Maryland’s 61 state finalists at the 2017 Letters About Literature Awards Ceremony.
-Senator Paul Sarbanes, Congressman John Sarbanes, and Michael Sarbanes joined Phoebe Stein, executive director of Maryland Humanities, in presenting certificates to our finalists.
+On May 4, more than 200 people gathered to celebrate Maryland’s 101 state finalists at the 2019 Letters About Literature Awards Ceremony.
+Congressman John Sarbanes and Michael Sarbanes joined Phoebe Stein, executive director of Maryland Humanities, in presenting certificates to our finalists.

 Thank you to our partners and friends at Mercy High School Baltimore for hosting this event!